 The solar particles are deflected towards the magnetic North Pole and South Pole, creating two ovals around the Earth's geomagnetic poles.
 In the areas covered by these ovals, you can virtually always see the two auroras – the Northern Lights and the Southern Lights.

-The oval in the Northern Hemisphere, the Northern Lights Oval, is centred at around 65 °N with a width of around 10 degrees.
+The oval in the Northern Hemisphere, the Northern Lights Oval, is centred at around 65°N with a width of around 10 degrees.
+Tromsø is located at 69°N, which means we are in the center of the oval with chances of seeing the northern lights even when the northern lights activity is low.
 The oval expands when Northern Lights activity is at its strongest.
 The Northern Lights Oval extends through Northern Norway, the northern parts of Sweden and Finland, through Siberia, Alaska and northern Canada and then on to southern Greenland and Iceland.
 Your best chance of seeing the Northern Lights is in this area.